cwbaker/forge/docs/reference/index.md

 has_children: true
 ---

-This section contains a detailed reference to the Forge API.
+Reference for the Forge API.

 - [Directory Functions](directory-functions.md) describes manipulation of Forge's internal working directory stack.